WiiGuide/.github/profile/README.md

-Claiming so no one else uses maliciously.
+Claiming so no one else uses maliciously (or I will).
 If you want it, DM me on Discord (`jbmagination`).